jduanen/Belt-Tension-Meter/README.md

 # Belt Tension Meter
-Belt Tension Meter

-A tool for measuring G2 belt tension for Shapoko-/X-Carve-like CNC machines.
+Tool for measuring G2 belt tension for Shapoko-/X-Carve-like CNC machines.

 Uses the load cell from a luggage hand scale \[1\] and a 3D-printed part \[2\] to create a small device that is placed under a belt, at its mid-point and displays the amount of tension on the belt in pounds or grams.

 The Inventables Forum ![Inventables Forum](https://discuss.inventables.com/) has advice for how to measure and set the tension on drive belts for the X-Carve.
 A common suggestion involves pulling a belt up to one inch hieght at its mid-point with a hand-held scale and tensioning the belt to between three and six pounds.